-Washington D.C.'s RFD beer bar hosted a strong beer tasting last evening and will do so again tonight.
-Different local breweries and their brewers and their strong beers are featured both nights.
+Washington D.C.'s RFD beer bar hosted a 'strong' beer tasting last evening and will do so again tonight.
+Different local breweries and their brewers and their strong beers.

-Strong beers have been considered those above 5% alcohol by volume.
-But more recently, with the explosion of extreme beer styles, beers over 9% - and even into the 20% abv range - are those referred to as strong.
+Strong beers were long considered to be those above 5% alcohol by volume.
+But more recently, with the explosion of extreme beer styles in the 'craft' beer world, beers over 7% or even 9% - and even into the 20% abv range - are now those called "strong".

 Blow the dust off 20-year-old record books and you’ll see that Chesbay Double Bock won the gold medal for bocks/dopplebocks in 1987 at the first Great American Beer Festival to award gold, silver and bronze medals for excellence in various beer styles.
 Some older – um, more experienced – members of Virginia’s craft beer community still speak fondly of the pioneering Virginia Beach brewery, even though it had been nearly twenty years since the last Chesapeake Bay Brewing Co. beers were brewed.